TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 cognitive load it brings.

-Correspondingly long-lived branches should be avoided since they will necessarily be costly to integrate and possibly cause more context switches.
+Correspondingly long-lived branches should be avoided since they will likely be costly to integrate and possibly cause more context switches.
 Look towards trunk-based development, which really needs everything else to be in place.

-Information security should be "shifted less".
+Information security should be "shifted left".

-It can be difficult to adopt continuous delivery and it may take many months to get there.
+It can be difficult to adopt continuous delivery and it may take many months to get there, but every improvement is an improvement!

+### Chapter 5 - Architecture

+Cathedrals can be very beautiful, but also very costly to remodel and renovate and even though spaghetti may taste very good it _is_ a hazzle to untangle.

+Architecture matters!

+The keywords here are loose coupling, for both the systems and teams building them.
+More keywords are deployability and testability: It is important to ask the
+question: "How to we test this?" before implementing anything.
+If there is doubt about how to test, there is probably also doubt about what to implement.

+Having loosely coupled teams mean that you are able to e.g. _make large-scale changes to the design of the system without the permission of somebody outside the team_.
+You can also deploy and release the product without other teams being involved.
+This leans into both Conway's law and cross-functional teams, which have the necessary skills to design, develop, test, deploy and operate the systems.
+This is also known as a _stream-aligned team_ in _Team Topologies_.